 - Owners / Team

-is one component of the event planning business plan that you should keep referring to.
+The marketing plan is one component of the event planning business plan that you should keep referring to.
 The purpose of a marketing plan is to show the reader that you have a plan of where you want to be and just how you are you going to get there.
 Don’t write the marketing plan based on what you think people want to see.
 Rather put together a plan that shows you understand the challenges of an event planning business and outline strategies that will take you down a path to get those results.

 The financial section is also another key area.
 This should demonstrate that you have a realistic understanding of how hard it will be to turn a profit.
 A common mistake in most business plans is that they prepare the financials on what they think is going to be the deciding factor for lending.
 Seasoned lenders, however, can spot these over-stated result instantly.
 It’s far better to present a realistic approach to revenue even if it means you may not see profits for a few years.
 It will tell a lender that you expect the challenges of building your event planning business, and you have put safeguards into effect because of this planning.
 I always suggest that you show a “worst case”, a “best case” and then a “probable case” for forecasting revenues.
 And the financials should not only cover the profit and loss components.
 Good financials will also include a cash flow projection.
 This show the reader that you are aware of any potential problem periods where cash flow may be low.
 But be sure to address what you will do during those periods.
 How have you planned on paying your personal bills, for example.
 Will negative cash flow put your focus on living expenses at a time when your event planning business requires your full attention?